 Perspective is a property that enables 3-dimensional space on an element or a parent, whose child can have various 3D transformations applied on them.
-Transform values like translate3D, and rotate3D has the ability to move in the third coordinate: the z-axis.
+Transform values like translate3D, and rotate3D have the ability to move in the third coordinate: the z-axis.

 How does CSS Perspective work?

-See what happens when we enable the perspective on the below demo.
+See what happens when we enable the CSS perspective on the below demo.
 You’ll see the difference between 2d and 3d space.
 Enable the checkbox to enable 3d space.
 A checkbox in the example window switches between 2d and perspective 3d space.

 When applied on the parent it enables 3d space on the parent element only.
 The classic 3d cube example shown by David DeSandro gives a basic understanding of how to make a basic cube with six simple div elements or objects.

 We’ll use this basic cube to understand the main properties and their behavior of the 3d space.

 Using Perspective() function: